lockedata/DOCKER-introR/README.md

 ```

 ## About
-- The DESCRIPTION file holds the package manaifest of packages needed.
+- The DESCRIPTION file holds the package manifest of packages that will be available to attendees
 - The users.csv holds user names and passwords that can be used to access the Rstudio instance by attendees
 - The sampleSQL.R file gets added to everyone's home directory so that they can start working with a DB easily
 - mkusers.sh and odbcinstall.sh are setup bash scripts